flutter/flutter/CONTRIBUTING.md

 In addition to the above, there are many pages on [our Wiki](https://github.com/flutter/flutter/wiki/) and an article [Contributing to Flutter:
 Getting Started](https://medium.com/@ayushbherwani/contributing-to-flutter-getting-started-a0db68cbcd5b)
 on Medium that may be of interest.
-For a curated list of pages see the sidebar on the wiki's home page.
+For a curated list of pages, see the sidebar on the Wiki's home page.
 They are more or less listed in order of importance.